theQRL/zond-package/README.md

 # Zond genesis generator params
 zond_genesis_generator_params:
-  # The image to use for ethereum genesis generator
+  # The image to use for zond genesis generator
-  image: ethpandaops/ethereum-genesis-generator:3.5.1
+  image: theqrl/zond-genesis-generator:3.5.1

 # Global parameter to set the exit ip address of services and public ports
 port_publisher: